junxit/us-congress-bills-116/metadata.md

 - 2019-12-17 — Motion to reconsider laid on the table Agreed to without objection.
 - 2019-12-17 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: 12/16/2019 CR H10275)
 - 2019-12-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: 12/16/2019 CR H10275)
+- 2019-12-18 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.